 - Engage in meaningful conversations.

-Engaging in art, practicing mindfulness, embracing curiosity, and fostering an open mind can help you develop your right brain for creativity.
+Engaging in art, practicing mindfulness, embracing curiosity, and fostering an open mind can help you develop your right brain for creativity and enhance the creative process.
 This will help you make unique associations and expand neural connections, so you can solve problems, innovate, and explore a wealth of creative possibilities.
-Unlock your right brain and you’ll have a friend who can both dance and do math!

 Salvador Dali, a renowned surrealist painter, was guided by his subconscious mind in creating his iconic works such as “The Persistence of Memory.”
 This demonstrates how the brain’s right hemisphere can inspire imaginative and unconventional art.